utdata/rwd-billboard-data/README.md

 ### Known Billboard 200 data errors

 - The first five weeks in the history have only 175 rows but that matches what is online.
 This is not really an error, but of note.
-- The **1967-09-16 has only 191 records so is incorrect**.
+- There are **only 191 records for 1967-09-16 and that is incorrect**.
 The chart is correct online, but I haven't decided how to fix my archive yet.